May 11 2023

 Support program for Indigenous artists

-Are you an Indigenous artist who wants to share your art and explore furthermore the plurality of your artistic practices?
-This project support program allows you to fund and carry out various activities and develop your artistic career.
+Are you an Indigenous artist who wants to carry out artistic projects and explore furthermore the plurality of your practice?
+This support program can allow you to fund these projects and develop your career as an artist.

 Support program for Indigenous artists

-To include artists living within a 50 km radius of Montreal, the eligibility criteria have been modified.
+To support Indigenous artists living within a 50 km radius from the Island of Montreal including Kahnawà:ke and Kanehsatá:ke, the eligibility criteria have been modified.